luca-angemi/xiaomi_miot/README.md

 ## Setup

-1. With GUI.
-Configuration > Integration > Add Integration > Xiaomi Air Fryer
+1. Configuration > Integration > Add Integration > Xiaomi Air Fryer
 2. Enter your Xiaomi Account and Password
 3. Select the Air Fryer device that you want to integrate.